bcgov/common-hosted-form-service/.devcontainer/README.md

 ## Open CHEFS in the devcontainer

-To open CHEFS in a devcontainer, we open the *root* of this repository.
+To open CHEFS in a devcontainer, we open the _root_ of this repository.
 We can open in 2 ways:

 1. Open Visual Studio Code, and use the Command Palette and use `Dev Containers: Open Folder in Container...`
 2. Open Visual Studio Code and `File|Open Folder...`, you should be prompted to `Reopen in Container`.

 ## Running CHEFS locally

 Keycloak and Postgresql will be launched using docker compose.
 These will run inside of the devcontainer (docker-in-docker) but the ports are forwarded to the host machine and are accessible on the local host.

 CHEFS API and Frontend are running as node applications on the devcontainer - again, ports are forwarded to the host.

 ### Configuring CHEFS locally

 When the devcontainer is built, it copies `.devcontainer/chefs_local/local.json.sample` and `.devcontainer/chefs_local/realm-export.json.sample` to `.devcontainer/chefs_local/local.json` and `.devcontainer/chefs_local/realm-export.json` respectively.
 These copies are not checked in and allow the developer to make changes and tweaks without impacting other developers or accidentially committing passwords.

 ### Authorization Prerequisites

 1. An IDIR account is required to access CHEFS.
 2. Request an SSO Integration from the Common Hosted Single Sign-on (CSS) page in order to obtain a resource and secret that will be used for authentication when building CHEFS.
 View the [detailed documentation](https://bcdevex.atlassian.net/wiki/spaces/CCP/pages/961675282) about requesting the Pathfinder SSO integration.
-3. Open realm-export.json  located at chefs_build/docker/imports/keycloak and search for `XXXXXXXXXXXX`.
+3. Open `build/docker/imports/keycloak/realm-export.json` and search for `XXXXXXXXXXXX`.
 This value must match the `clientSecret` value in `local.json` so that the CHEFS API can connect to your Keycloak instance.
 By default, these are set to be equal and don’t need to be altered.
 4. Navigate to the CSS page, login with your IDIR, and download the ‘Development’ Installation JSON from your SSO Integration.
 5. Back in the `realm-export.json` file, search for all instances of `YYYYYYYYYYYY` and replace it with the `resource` you obtained from the downloaded JSON file.
 Search for all instances of `ZZZZZZZZZZZZ` and replace it with the `secret`.

 ### Run/Debug

 1. start Keycloak and Postgresql.
 Many ways to start...
    - right click on `.devcontainer/chefs_local/docker-compose.yml` and select `Compose up`
    - or use command palette `Docker: Compose Up` then select `.devcontainer/chefs_local/docker-compose.yml`
    - or `Terminal | Run Task...|chefs_local up`
 2. start CHEFS
    - Run and Debug, select 'CHEFS' which will start both the API and the frontend.
 3. debug Frontend with Chrome
    - Run and Debug, select 'CHEFS Frontend - chrome' which will start a Chrome browser against the frontend, will allow breakpoints in `/app/frontend/src`
 4. stop Keycloak and Postgresql.
 Many ways to stop...
    - right click on `.devcontainer/chefs_local/docker-compose.yml` and select `Compose down`
    - or use command palette `Docker: Compose Down` then select `.devcontainer/chefs_local/docker-compose.yml`
    - or `Terminal | Run Task...|chefs_local down`

-*Notes*
+_Notes_

 - `CHEFS Frontend` launch configuration is using the `chefs-frontend-local` client in Keycloak, not `chefs-frontend` client as we do in production.
 - `CHEFS API` will use the configuration found at `.devcontainer/chefs_local/local.json`
 - `Postgres DB`: localhost:5432